Home > Analyses > Consumer Cyclical > Yum! Brands, Inc.

 Main Competitors

-There are 6 main competitors in the Restaurants industry; below is a list of the top 10 leaders by market capitalization:
+There are 6 competitors in the sector; the table below lists the top 10 leaders by market capitalization:

 | Competitor | Market Cap. |